pmndrs/react-postprocessing/README.md

 [postprocessing](https://vanruesc.github.io/postprocessing) wrapper for React.

+## Why

-Instead of manually initializing the composer and adding required passes you can simply put all the effects inside of `<EffectComposer />`.
+Instead of manually initializing the composer and adding required passes you can import the effects as components and put them inside `<EffectComposer />`.

 ## Installation